jethanivijay/vijaymdwhandsonlab/README.md

 - This Lab is Intended to do end to end Implementation of Modern Data Warehouse Solution using Azure DevOps
 - Service Implementation can be reused for any MDW customer sceanarios
 - Azure DevOps Pipelines are used for MDW Architecture Service Deployments
-- MDW Develop and Intgrate Aritifacts related to Synapse Workspace are uploaded as part of Implementation process
+- Sample Data Relevant for Synapse is uploaded as part of Implementation process
-- Azure DevOps Build and Release pipelines will replicate Dev Configuration to STG and Prod Environments
+- MDW Build and Release pipelines will replicate Dev Configuration to STG and Prod Environments
 - Functionality testing is carried out with Integration Testing Pipeline